 Prior to her visit at VHG, she consulted an orthopedic physician and was advised Supplements and analgesics (pain killers) which she took for a month.
 She stopped the medication as it was giving her temporary relief.
 If she withdrew pain killers, her pain would recur.
 She therefore sort other treatment options.

 Cervical and shoulder X-ray done was normal.

-Participants underwent Ekanga Elakizhi or Patra potala sweda (Fomentation therapy using medicated leaves boluses) for 5 days and Acupuncture for 7 continuous days.
-Along with external treatment, internal Ayurveda medication was also prescribed.
+Patient underwent with some Ayurvedic therapy Ekanga Elakizhi or Patra potala sweda (Fomentation therapy using medicated leaves boluses) for 5 days and Acupuncture for 7 continuous days.
+Along with external treatment, internal Ayurvedic medication was also prescribed.
 Diet and lifestyle advice for better recovery was also given.
 She was further advised for Acupuncture as a follow up for 3 weeks where she visited the center weekly twice.
 During this time, participants practiced yoga therapy where concentration was on strengthening shoulder joints and relaxing her mind using simple modified yoga practices.

 Pre treatment- Participant marked 8 /10 on the visual analogue scale and mentioned the nature of pain to have been sharp especially while raising hand.
 Visual analogue scale measures the pain index where 0 is no pain and 10 denotes worst possible pain.

 End of 4th week from the date of consultation the intensity of pain reduced and scoring reduced to 3 from 8.

 There was significant change in range of motion as well.
 A follow up after 15 days also showed that the participant was feeling good with regular yoga practice and medication and had almost got rid of pain.